paulrayner/paulrayner.github.com/_posts/2013-02-05-blogging-with-octopress-and-github-pages.markdown

 ##Customize your Blog!

-{% pullquote %}
 As Wynn Netherland points out, [Octopress Classic is the new Kubrick][24], so customize your blog.
 Make it your own.
 Take a look at some of the [Octopress "hidden" features][25] and get creative (I really like the Octopress theme fellow DDD Denver member Leo Gorodinski is using [on his blog](http://gorodinski.com)).
-Or, if you are front-end design-challenged like me, get an expert like [Jordan McCullough](https://twitter.com/thejordanmcc) to develop a theme for you. {" Friends don't let friends stick with the Octopress default template. "}
+Or, if you are front-end design-challenged like me, get an expert like [Jordan McCullough](https://twitter.com/thejordanmcc) to develop a theme for you. " Friends don't let friends stick with the Octopress default template. "
-{% endpullquote %}

 This started out as a post about installing Octopress, and became something much more for me.
 I've found since I stopped blogging that I have amassed a huge amount of notes and sites captured in Evernote, but I haven't been sharing my discoveries back with the wider community.
 So I've resolved to write a blog post instead of stashing away things I find into my own private area, add commentary when I can, and write substantial informational posts of my own from time to time.
 That way others can benefit from what I'm learning.